Our Team

 Contact email: hirasha.pooliyadda@pg.canterbury.ac.nz

-I am a PhD Candidate at the University of Canterbury with a focus on educational leadership.
+I completed my PhD in Education (2023) at the University of Canterbury with a focus on educational leadership.
 With a Master of Education in hand, I embarked on my true calling as a change catalyst in education.
 Starting as a passionate teacher, I quickly became a school principal.
 In my PhD studies, I have embarked on a zealous pursuit to enrich institutions as an educational advisor.
 Engaging in collaborative endeavours with schools, I assumed a pivotal role in providing insightful guidance on the domains of curriculum development, teacher training, and educational policies.
 My proficient grasp of data analysis and research are instrumental in the amelioration of educational quality, thereby harmonizing institutional practices with the ever-evolving demands of students.

 Fields of Research: